Locality of reference: Types of locality

 In order to benefit from temporal and spatial locality, which occur frequently, most of the information storage systems are hierarchical.
 Equidistant locality is usually supported by a processor's diverse nontrivial increment instructions.
-For branch locality, the contemporary processors have sophisticated branch predictors, and on the basis of this prediction the memory manager of the processor tries to collect and preprocess the data of plausible alternatives.
+For branch locality, contemporary processors have sophisticated branch predictors, and on the basis of this prediction the memory manager of the processor tries to collect and preprocess the data of plausible alternatives.

 Relevance

 There are several reasons for locality.
 These reasons are either goals to achieve or circumstances to accept, depending on the aspect.
 The reasons below are not disjoint; in fact, the list below goes from the most general case to special cases: